opc-cpvp/sondage-survey-external/README.md

 12) Some of the links/urls have not been set for french in <sections> when I add the "en" + "fr" parts
 13) Part-C, at the question 'Did the institution agree to process your request on an informal basis?', the 'htmldescription' is missing.
 	I need to create another widget for radiobuttons, just like for the checkboxHtml.
 No need to custom widget.
+14) The logic for showing the information section in Part C section 4 needs to be checked to reproduce exactly the same behaviour
+15) Update the page title for every page
+16) Hide navigation bar in the 'Preview', except the Complete button
+17) Complete page -> { survey_file_number }

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)
 B) The navigation panel is the native of and should be replaced (POSTPONED)
+C) Add a modal popup to confirm when completing the survey.
+There is too many ways to do this and I'm not sure which one is best for you.

+### Won't fix or implement'

+a) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";).
+It's not going
+	to work with our custom navigation AND also on page refresh or on language switching it returns to the start page which is not what we want.